Dark monopoles: Conclusions

 In the other scenario $\sin \theta = \varepsilon$ the monopole acquires a very small electric charge, and therefore production in accelerators is out of the question.
 Some implications of our results in astrophysics might be possible.
 If we relax the latter coupling accepting a smaller value of the angle, we have a model with both electric and magnetic charges for electron and monopoles.
-In this case the first two experimentl proposal are also feasible and moreover, we can produce monopoles.
-The production cross section will be proportional to $e^2 g^2 $ times a small portal coupling, either $\theta$ or $\theta-\varepsilon$, therefore the model predicts a small production cross section.
-This might be the reason for not having been able to detect the monopole.
-We have though studied the possible upper limits of the mixing couplings by comparing the production by electron-positron annihilation of a monopole-antimonopole pair with a $\mu^+-\mu^-$ pair or hadrons below the limit of precission of the latter.
-We see that these upper limits although small are not completely unrealistic.
-However, the fact that monopoles couple weakly to real photons makes their detection further suppressed.
+In this case the two previous experimental proposals are also feasible, and moreover, we can produce monopoles.
+The production cross section is proportional to $e^2 g^2 $ times a small portal coupling, either $\theta$ or $\theta-\varepsilon$, therefore the model predicts a small production cross section.
+This might be the reason for not having been able to detect monopoles.
+We have studied the possible upper limits of the couplings by comparing the production by electron-positron annihilation of monopole-antimonopole pairs to $\mu^+\mu^-$ pairs (or hadrons) below the limit of precision of the latter.
+We see that these upper limits although small are not completely negligible.
+However, the fact that dark monopoles couple weakly to ordinary photons makes their detection via their decay into ordinary photons further suppressed.
+Direct detection of monopoles is favored over detection via their radiation.